My Approach to Counselling

-We can stay with the ‘here and now’ or explore the past to identify what may be influencing your present.
-We can also identify and examine negative patterns of thinking.
+We can stay in the present and also explore the past to identify what may be affecting you right now.
+We can also look at negative patterns of thinking and create helpful goals.

-Whatever you decide, I will provide an accepting, compassionate and safe space to do this – working together at your pace.
+Whatever you decide is the best way for you to look at any challenges or difficulties you are experiencing, I will provide and accepting, compassionate and confidential space to do this – working together at your pace.

-I have worked in a variety of roles in schools and the care sector for over 20 years using my counselling skills and knowledge.
-More recently I have worked with a large community football club, both players and coaches.
+I have worked for over 20 years in a variety of roles within the education and care sectors, using my counselling skills and knowledge.

-I have worked with adult clients who have experienced loss, abuse, anxiety, depression, low self esteem and relationship issues.
-I have also worked with young people and the adults who support them – parents, carers and teachers.
+I have worked with both adults and young people who have experienced anxiety, loss, abuse, depression, low self esteem and relationship issues.
+I have also worked extensively with adults who have roles in society working with young people – teachers carers and parents.